 Ambulatory care pharmacy practice is the provision of integrated, accessible health care services by pharmacists who are accountable for addressing medication needs, developing sustained partnerships with patients, and practicing in the context of family and community.
-This is accomplished through direct patient care and medication management for ambulatory patients, long-term relationships, coordination of care, patient advocacy, wellness and health promotion, triage and referral, and patient education and self management.
-The ambulatory care pharmacists may work in both an institutional and community-based clinic involved in direct care of a diverse patient population.
-Those who are granted certification in this specialty may use the designation Board Certified Ambulatory Care Pharmacist and the initials BCACP, as long as certification is valid.
+This is accomplished through direct patient care and medication management for ambulatory patients, long-term relationships, coordination of care, patient advocacy, wellness and health promotion, triage and referral, and patient education and self- management.
+Ambulatory care pharmacists may work in institutional and community-based clinics or pharmacies and are involved in direct care of a diverse patient population.
+Those who are granted certification in this specialty may use the designation Board Certified Ambulatory Care Pharmacist® and the initials BCACP, as long as certification is valid.

 - Graduation from a pharmacy program accredited by the Accreditation Council for Pharmacy Education (ACPE) or a program outside the U.S. that qualifies the individual to practice in the jurisdiction.